avanier's banner

 html-validate -c /path/to/config.json doc.html

-Here’s the config I use — I’m using the recommended and accessibility defaults, but I disabled the doctype-style rule to allow lowercase doctype.
+Here’s the config I use — I’m using the recommended and accessibility defaults, but with the doctype-style rule disabled to allow lowercase doctype.
 It’s cuter that way.

 {